1. How do I obtain a medical marijuana card?

 18. Are you hiring?

-We will be expanding our team soon.
-If you are interested in joining Triple M in our cultivation or dispensing operations please send a copy of your resume to email@example.com and we will keep it on file.
+We currently do not have any positions available but may be expanding our team in the future.
+If you are interested in joining Triple M in our cultivation or dispensing operations please send a copy of your resume to firstname.lastname@example.org and we will keep it on file.